 If you’ve been following the series, you’ll know there are a lot of different things to factor into this debate.
-Of course, sex robots aren’t exactly a new concept, and they actually exist in some form (for more on that, see Study Web’s 42 Coolest Robots to Have Sex With Today).
-First, let’s take into the account that the robots in the Humans TV series are intended to act as lifelike as possible, and although Joe doesn’t know it, Anita once had (and likely will have again) a conscious mind.
+Of course, sex robots aren’t exactly a new concept, and they actually exist in some form.
+First, let’s take into account that the robots in the Humans TV series are intended to act as lifelike as possible, and although Joe doesn’t know it, Anita once had (and likely will have again) a conscious mind.

 The show also delves into how these Synths are pretty much removing the need for actual humans, and the sex scene between Joe and Anita pretty much adds the cherry on top (robots are even taking over our roles in the bedroom).